Peckmore/NetEx/docs/libraries/progress-dialog.md

 `ProgressDialog` is supported on all versions of Windows starting with *Windows XP*.

-*Windows Vista* introduced new visual styling for many controls and UI elements, including the Windows progress dialog.
+*Windows Vista* introduced new visual styling for many controls and UI elements, including the progress dialog.
 As a result, the appearance of the dialog is different between *Windows XP* and later Windows versions.

 *Windows 7* introduced the ability to display progress indicators on a taskbar icon.
-The Windows progress dialog, and subsequently this `ProgressDialog` implementation, will therefore automatically display progress notification in the host application's taskbar icon on *Windows 7* or later.
+As a result the progress dialog, and subsequently this `ProgressDialog` implementation, will automatically display progress notification in the host application's taskbar icon on *Windows 7* or later.

-## Applies to
+## Compatibility

 | Product                   | Versions              |
 |---------------------------|-----------------------|